loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     ..range(start, start + len).rev().map(a => raw(str(a, base: 16))),
     f(type: "tag", 8, `$777`), f(type: "cons", 8, `1`),
   )
-  Observe here that the tag is put on the right most position, i.e at the top of the stack, and that the tag is 8 bytes.
+  Observe here that the tag is put on the right-most position, i.e. at the top of the stack, and that the tag is 8 bytes.

   Almost the same goes for product-types, so for a value such as `(1, 2)` we simply put them after one another: